-If you haven’t done so already, make sure that winter protection is in place in your garden.
-Put protection fleece on your vulnerable crops, keep outdoor taps and pipes up with a cover, invest in a greenhouse heater and chuck a ball in ponds to deter them from freezing over.
+If you haven’t already, make sure that winter protection is in place in your garden.
+Put protection fleece on your vulnerable crops, keep outdoor taps and pipes covered and chuck a ball in ponds to help stop them from freezing over.

 Your December garden to dos:

 - Clear beds and add compost/manure

 - Apply grease bands to fruit trees for next year